pawandubey/dotfiles/nix/README.md

 ## Setup

 - Inside of this repo, run `nix run nixpkgs#home-manager -- switch --flake nix/#pawan`
-- Afterwards run `home-manager switch --flake nix/#pawan` (replace `nix/` with the relative path to the folder containing the `flake.nix` file if necessary.
+- Afterwards run `home-manager switch --flake nix/#pawan` (replace `nix/` with the relative path to the folder containing the `flake.nix` file if necessary. `hms` is also available as an alias.

 ## Notes and gotchas